Total Reward Statements

 What Is Total Reward?

-Total Reward sounds like a complicated term, but it’s not.
-Put simply, Total Reward relates to the whole value of everything you offer your staff.
+Put simply, Total Reward relates to the entire value of everything you as an employer offer your staff.

-Salary, of course, is the most obvious reward for employment.
-But there are many more things businesses offer their teams.
+Salary is the most obvious reward, but there are many more things that make up an employee’s remuneration.
 Some rewards will be monetary, others will be non-monetary.
-To help break this down, these are some of the categories your benefits might fall into:
+These are the most common categories your benefits might fall into:

-Some benefits will have a monetary value for the employee, but not as a direct financial reward.
-This would be a workplace pension or a company health insurance plan.
+Some benefits will have a monetary value for the employee, but not as a direct financial reward, i.e. a Workplace Pension or a Company Health Insurance plan

 • Intangible Rewards